Console Initial Setup

 . - Save token value.

-To configure Console to use the access tokens, the following config should be placed into the bigbang-secrets.yaml
+To configure Console to use the access tokens, the following configuration should be placed into the bigbang-secrets.yaml

 :